 Whether it is Colombia, Mexico, or the Dominican Republic, traveling across borders for surgery is known as “medical tourism”.
 As a practising physician and surgeon, I just don’t get it.

 In a perfect world, all my patients would live next door to me.
 At least for the early recovery from their surgeries.
 Most patients focus on the day of surgery as the pinnacle of their treatment, but to me, that day is the easiest and most controlled part.
 Most of what I do is preoperative and postoperative management.

 A Face-to-Face Assessment Is A Must

 An in-person consult allows me to examine that patient, their areas of concern their skin tightness.
 The degree of skin tightness is really an in-person evaluation.
-It can be the difference between recommending liposuction or a tummy tuck, or a breast lift vs a set of breast implants.
+It can be the difference between recommending liposuction vs a tummy tuck, or a breast lift vs a set of breast implants.
 These things make a huge difference in planning the correct surgery.
 Changing the plan at the last minute is anxiety-provoking and far more common when a patient has only been seen over a webcam.